nearform/developing-microservices/step2/README.md

 This is the solution for the challenge in step 1.
 To run the frontend as a container:

+1. Update your index.js to match a [valid one][]
-1. `docker ps -q | xargs docker stop` stops all running containers
+2. Use `docker ps -q | xargs docker stop` stops all running containers
-1. docker build -t frontend .
+3. Run `docker build -t frontend .` from the root folder
-2. docker run -p 3000:3000 -d frontend
+4. Run `docker run -p 3000:3000 -d frontend`
-3. docker-machine ip
-4. point your browser to the docker machine ip address, you should now see the application running in your container
+5. Get your ip address with `docker-machine ip`
+6. Point your browser to http://localhost:3000

 ## Challenge